collabnix/dell-provisioner/README.md

 ```

 Binary is located into `bin/dell-provisioner-linux-amd64`
-Building for mac OS is also possible
+Building for mac OS is also possible.

+# Available Dell Provisioner Binary

+You can directly download the binaries release from the Release tab

 # Usage